 As representative of Pennsylvania’s 2nd congressional district, Gray served on the House Foreign Affairs and Budget Committees, and became its first African American chair the committee in 1985.
 He played a prominent role in shaping the African policy of the United States, and led the cause to employ sanctions against South Africa’s apartheid government, ultimately winning passage of anti-apartheid resolutions over President Ronald Reagan’s several vetoes.
 Gray also served as vice-chair of the Congressional Black Caucus.
 In 1989 he became the Democratic Party’s majority whip, making him the highest ranking African American ever to serve in Congress.

 William Herbert Gray III died suddenly in London, England on Monday, July 1, 2013 while attending the Wimbledon Tennis Championships.
-He was 71.
+He was 71 at the time of his death.